Logiqx/gpx-ideas/docs/xmlschemas/TrackPointExtras/v1/README.md

 #### Summary

-This schema defines Logiqx extensions to be used with the GPX 1.1 schema.
+This schema defines Logiqx extensions to be used with the [GPX 1.1](http://www.topografix.com/GPX/1/1/gpx.xsd) schema.

 The root element defined by this schema is intended to be used as a child element of the "extensions" elements in the trkpt element in the GPX 1.1 schema.

-The GPX 1.1 schema is available at http://www.topografix.com/GPX/1/1/gpx.xsd.